 A native of St. Louis, Bob served in The United States Air Force from 1962 to 1966.
-He graduated with a B.S. in Business and Economics from Drury University in 1968, and received his MBA from Saint Louis University in 1976.
-Bob has served on the Board of Trustees of Saint Louis University since 2006.
+He graduated with a B.S. in Business and Economics from Drury University in 1968 and received his MBA from Saint Louis University in 1976.
+Bob served on the Board of Trustees of Saint Louis University from 2006 to 2022.

 Bob and Maxine are founding sponsors of Teach For America and of KIPP Charter Schools in St. Louis.
 In 2006, they funded a new Cardiac Intensive Care Unit at St. Louis Children’s Hospital.
 They also endowed the Chair of the Dean of Goldfarb School of Nursing and established a professorship in the name of Raymond and Alberta Slavin at Saint Louis University.
 In 2015, they funded the new Clark-Fox Policy Institute and Forum at the Brown School of Social Work and Public Health at Washington University and the Fox-Clark Civic Scholars cohort at the Gephardt Institute of Civic and Community Engagement.

 Bob and Maxine received the 2011 Jane and Whitney Harris Community Service Award given annually to couples in the community who, through their public service, have greatly enhanced the St. Louis region.
 They were also honored with the 2013 NCCJ Brotherhood/Sisterhood Award, the 2013 One Hundred Black Men Educational Award, the 2014 Saint Louis University Dr. Martin Luther King, Jr. Community Leadership Award and the 2015 Better Family Life Civic/Community Award.
 In 2016, they received the Spirit of Philanthropy Award from the Association of Fundraising Professionals in St. Louis.